vippsas/vipps-developers/faqs/reserve-and-capture-faq.md

 ## How do I turn direct capture on or off?

 You can't turn *direct capture* on or off as a merchant.
-A sales unit can only have one capture type, and it must be configured by Vipps.
+A sales unit can only have one capture type, and we must be configured that.

-**Please note:** Vipps only offers "direct capture" for merchants that use Vipps through a partner, and for merchants that have a Key Account Manager.
+**Please note:** We only offer "direct capture" to merchants that use Vipps MobilePay through a partner, and for merchants that have a Key Account Manager.
 "Direct capture" must be requested by the partner from the partner manager, or by KAM merchants from the Key Account Manager.